Samsung RF28F5001SR Ice Maker Leaking Water — Causes & Fix

 Overfilling and the RF28F5001SR Fill Cycle

 A malfunctioning water inlet valve (DA62-00038A) will keep the fill cycle running longer than the standard 5-7 seconds, causing the ice maker mold to overfill.
-The excess water spills out of the mold into the ice bin area, where it either drains to the bottom or partially refreezes, creating wet or misshapen ice.
-This is one of the most frequently reported issues on the RF28F5001SR.
+Excess water will spill out of the mold into the ice bin area, where it either drains to the bottom or partially refreezes, creating wet or misshapen ice.
+This is one of the most frequently reported issues with the RF28F5001SR.

 Inspecting the Fill Cup and Fill Tube